Contents

 1. Problem

-What is less specified is the threshold condition.
-Concentration can reappear without becoming decision-bearing over the terms on which a distributive system is used.
+What is less specified is the threshold condition: concentration can reappear without becoming decision-bearing over the terms on which a distributive system is used, and the threshold problem begins when infrastructure required to distribute a capacity starts setting the terms of that distribution.

 Distributive capture names the point at which distribution-enabling mediation becomes governance-relevant and difficult to discipline.
 Residual infrastructure conversion names the narrower path by which that happens: functions necessary for ordinary participation remain outside the formal core, are carried by intermediary operators, and can become decision-bearing because practical participation depends on them.
 Capture is reserved for cases in which that position lets operators shape participation or appropriation in ways participants cannot cheaply bypass, contest, or re-internalize.